cfengine/core/libcfnet/README.md

 There is currently no way to require a specific version number (only allow / disallow version 1).
 This is because version 2 and 3 are practically identical.
 Downgrade from version 3 to 2 happens seamlessly, but crucially, it doesn't downgrade to version 1 inside the TLS code.

+## Requests

+### `GET <FILENAME>` (protocol v4)

+The following is a description of the `GET <FILENAME>` request at protocol version v4 `"safeget"` (introduced in CFEngine 3.25).

+PDUs from the response following a `GET <FILENAME>` request now contain a protocol header consisting of a NULL-byte terminated string of four unsigned integers (`uint64_t`).
+We will refer to the four integers as ERROR_CODE, FILE_SIZE, FILE_OFFSET, and PAYLOAD_SIZE.
+The integers will appear in this order in the protocol header.
+Each integer is separated by a whitespace character.

+A non-zero ERROR_CODE signals that an error occurred.
+Furthermore, the exact value of ERROR_CODE specifies what went wrong on the server side.
+FILE_SIZE and FILE_OFFSET are mainly used to determine when the last PDU is received (i.e., when FILE_SIZE = FILE_OFFSET + PAYLOAD_SIZE).
+However, FILE_SIZE is also used to detect if the file is modified at the source during transmission.
+The payload starts immediately after the NULL-terminating byte in the protocol header and consists of PAYLOAD_SIZE bytes.